 The graph shows the number of business-capable airports.
 A business-capable airport is defined as accommodating business- or corporate-type aircraft with a runway length of 5,000 feet or more.
-Since 2002, four additional airports in Missouri have either extended or constructed runways of 5,000 feet or greater.
+Since 2002, three additional airports in Missouri have either extended or constructed runways of 5,000 feet or greater.
 This increase allows additional communities and an increased population area greater exposure to business-capable airports.
-Comparison data starting in 2005 has been collected from the states of Washington and Arizona.
-These states have a population similar to Missouri.
-Geographically, Washington is similar to Missouri while Arizona is approximately 65 percent larger than Missouri.
+Comparison data for 2005 and 2006 has been collected from the states of Washington and Arizona.
+These states have similar population totals as Missouri.
+In geographic area, Washington is similar to Missouri while Arizona is approximately 65 percent larger than Missouri.
 Data is collected annually by monitoring airport developments and Federal Aviation Administration records.

 The State Airport System Plan Update and the annual development of MoDOT's Statewide Transportation Improvement Plan identify airports that meet the demand criteria and would support the development of a 5,000-foot runway.
-A new business-capable airport is under construction in Branson West, and the city of Marshall is extending the runway at the Marshall Memorial Municipal Airport to 5,000 feet.
-MoDOT is participating with the State Aviation Advisory Committee in introducing legislation to remove the cap on the state aviation trust fund.
+A new business-capable airport is under construction in Branson West, and the city of Dexter is extending the runway at the Dexter Municipal Airport to 5,000 feet.
+The State Aviation Trust Fund, which is used for airport maintenance and capital improvement projects, increased from approximately \$3 million in calendar year 2004 to \$6 million in calendar year 2006.
+An airport survey and information campaign conducted by MoDOT, and the Missouri Department of Revenue's review of the trust fund, led to obtaining these additional funds.